Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

-An intravenous pyelogram (IVP) is an x-ray of your urinary system that uses a dye.
+An intravenous pyelogram (IVP) is an x-ray of your urinary system.
 The urinary tract includes the kidneys, ureters, bladder, and the urethra.
 Ureters carry urine from your kidneys to your bladder.
 The urethra carries urine out of your bladder when you urinate.

 - You have a fever, chills, or feel weak and achy.